ardatan/graphql-tools/website/docs/relay-operation-optimizer.md

 Furthermore, when using different fragments you have to be really careful with your variable names, because of variable name clashes.

 Given those limitations, it is pretty obvious that this “solution” does not scale well.

-**I have experienced this limitation before and I am amazed how Relay solves it**

 Relay simply uses custom GraphQL directives to address this issue.